lfoppiano/grobid-superconductors/resources/features-engineering/superconductors/sampling/Readme.md

 ### With stratification and holdout 20%

+The stratification cannot be set by class so we use the manual method

 | files | sentences | tokens  | entities | uniq_entities | classes | positive examples | negative examples |
 |-------|-----------|---------|----------|---------------|---------|-------------------|-------------------|
 | 132   | 16857     | 1028446 | 14695    | 6387          | 6       | 8033              | 8824              |